 The Florida Southern community came together to raise awareness for relationship and gender violence through the Clothesline Project and a conference held on campus March 7.

 Students had the opportunity to participate in the Clothesline Project and decorate a shirt to raise awareness or express their own personal feelings regarding relationship violence.
+The Domestic Violence Lawyer in Denver – Daniel M. Murphy, P.C. can help represent in such cases.

 The event drew a variety of students who decorated shirts.